t52ta6ek/2300ADS-CPM/winbuild/README.md

 content can be found there.

 The Z80-SIM CP/M 2.2 emulator is a minimal implementation of CP/M and does allow DO.COM
-to run properly, so building the system differs just slightly to how it would be build natively under ADS CP/M itself.
+to run properly, so building the system differs just slightly to how I would have built natively under ADS CP/M itself.

 Instructions: